Checking the conversion consists out of three basic steps:

 Although Dataswitcher is capable of detecting “Financial Period” settings, there are times when the conversion dates do not line up.

-By checking QBO’s settings (via “Gears” icon, Advanced, First month of financial year) versus the source system financial settings, will make sure that financial reports will correctly be generated.
+By checking QuickBooks Online’s settings (via “Gears” icon, Advanced, First month of financial year) versus the source system financial settings, it is ensured that the financial reports will be correctly generated.

 Checking outstanding supplier and customer balances